 Check Your Air Vents For Damage, Clogs, or Obstructions

-It's also a good idea to check the air vents and exhaust ports.
+Checking the air vents and exhaust ports is also a good idea.
 Make sure that they aren't clogged with any debris, which could restrict air flow.
 Sometimes you may even find that birds or other animals have created nests here during the summer.
 The first step is a quick visual inspection to make sure that the flap that covers the exhaust isn't broken or obstructed.
 Next you should consider probing it to remove lint, dust or other obstructions.

 You can do this by using a vacuum cleaner and making sure that it doesn't struggle getting through the vent.
 There are also duct cleaning brushes that you can buy to clean them as well.
 If you have a blower door test kit, you can use it to further measure your home's airtightness .